 Using the two earbuds at home with the mobile or pc, I have not had any problems with the fit, and my experience with them in this sense has been positive.
 As I said in the individual sonic review, the situation in the adjustment came when I started to move with them on, I noticed how little by little they were coming loose from the ears until they finally fell off.

 The adjustment improved surprisingly, and I could go running with them without them falling off.
-These pads are made of foam rubber, and the truth is that I notice that they insulate better from external noises than the normal ones, and the fit is more secure.
+These pads are made of foam rubber, and the truth is that I notice that they insulate better from external noises than the normal ones and the fit is more secure.

 The bad thing is that they wear out with time and use.
 So I will have to buy new ones if they sell them, which I don’t know.
 The fit of the trending in general terms has offered me much more security than the sonics.
-If we talk about comfort, the sonic is lighter and more comfortable after having both on for an extended period.
+If we talk about comfort, the Sonic is lighter and more comfortable after having both on for an extended period.

 Connectivity

 What does this mean?
-The 3040 chip is much more modern than the 3020, which means that we will have better connection stability, lower latency, and much lower power consumption, among many other technical characteristics.
+The 3040 chip is much more modern than the 3020, which means we will have better connection stability, lower latency, and much lower power consumption, among many other technical characteristics.

 Let’s suppose that we are listening to music with them, and our device has been connected to the right earphone them when we put the right earphone in our case.
 We will see a slight interruption of the audio of about 3 to 5 seconds since our device has to disconnect the right earphone and connect the left one.